arbelna/World-Cup-2026-Bracket/README.md

 ![All-teams-seen cumulative error by stage](./docs/img/cumulative_bracket_error.png)

 Taken together: the market is better calibrated overall (ECE 0.0095 vs 0.0237) and leads on qualifier Brier at every stage.
 The model's calibration deficit is concentrated in the 0.5–0.7 probability range, where it consistently underrates mid-range favourites.
 On recall and late-stage cumulative coverage the model holds its own or edges ahead, though these gaps do not clear statistical significance at four tournaments.
-The honest summary is that the two approaches are close — the model is a viable simulation foundation, and closing the calibration gap on favourites is the clearest remaining improvement.
+The honest summary is that the two approaches are close- the model is a viable simulation foundation, and closing the calibration gap on favourites is the clearest remaining improvement.
 Full analysis in [`Bracket_Simulations/results.md`](Bracket_Simulations/results.md).

 **A note on simulation simplifications.** Because the simulator tracks only 1X2 outcomes and not exact scores, it cannot apply the real FIFA group-stage tiebreak sequence (goal difference → goals scored → head-to-head → lots).
 Instead it uses a pairwise-strength ranking among tied teams.
 For knockout draws, it replaces extra time and penalties with a single probabilistic advancement step weighted by each team's relative 90-minute win probability.
 These are known simplifications; the full treatment is in [`Bracket_Simulations/README.md`](Bracket_Simulations/README.md#simplifications-relative-to-real-fifa-rules).